-However, in 14 A.D., Palmyra was conquered by Emperor Tiberius, and thus was fully under Roman rule.
+However, in A.D.
+14, Palmyra was conquered by Emperor Tiberius, and thus was fully under Roman rule.
 This lasted for roughly two centuries with the onset of the Persian wars.

 The Persians established their control over Palmyra in the second century A.D.
-During the struggle for control, the first city of Palmyra was destroyed by the Roman emperor Aurelian in 273 A.D., although it was eventually rebuilt.
+During the struggle for control, the first city of Palmyra was destroyed by the Roman emperor Aurelian in 273, although it was eventually rebuilt.